florestankorp/CS50W-project0/README.md

 ## Usage

 1. Open `index.html`
-2. From here you will be prompted to enter the names
+2. From here you will be prompted to enter the names of the household members
-3. After submitting both names you are taken to the Calculator
+3. After submitting both names you are taken to the calculator
 4. Here you can enter the values for expenses and income.
 These fields have been pre-filled but can be overwritten
-5. From here, you can also view your calculation history or start over
+5. From here, you can either start over and enter a new set of names or view your calculation history

+> Note: The history of this application is not persistent as it is only stored in the [session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage)

 ## Design